Spread the love

 2. Improved Sleep and Cognitive Function: Without alcohol’s disruptive effects, non-alcoholic wine allows for better quality sleep and clearer thinking.

-3. Cancer Risk Reduction: Some studies suggest that non-alcoholic wine consumption may be associated with a decreased risk of certain types of cancer.
+3. Cancer Risk Reduction: Some studies suggest that zero-alcohol wine consumption may be associated with a decreased risk of certain types of cancer.

 4. Cholesterol Management: Alcohol-free wine can help increase “good” HDL cholesterol levels while decreasing “bad” LDL cholesterol.